<%NUMBERING1%>.<%NUMBERING2%>.<%NUMBERING3%> PRTG Manual: Maps

 Click the Maps entry from the main menu to view or add custom views of your network's status and monitoring data.
 Hover to show other menu items.
 Choose between:

-Calls the Maps feature where you can view or add custom views of your network's status and monitoring data.
+Open the Maps overview page where you can view or add custom views of your network's status and monitoring data.

-Show existing maps.
+Open an existing map.
 Hover to show other menu items.
 Follow the menu path (it is specific to your setup) to select a map.

 In the All view, you see a list of all existing maps.
 Using the links next to a map name, you can perform the following actions.